chloealbright/DevHiveMind/Language Overlap/Primitive Types.md

 ## String
 adding ascii values to a sum and comparing math and sub tracing and adding at different times

+"If you choose to use single quotes (') for string delimiters, it allows you to easily include double quotes (\") within your strings when necessary.
+It's a good practice to use single quotes as the primary string delimiter and double quotes for nested quotations, like this: ' \" '."

+or use Backticks, often referred to as template literals

 "test"

-String wrapper is `String("test")` can convert non string to string like an array
+String wrapper is `String('test "123"')` can convert non string to string like an array

 `new String("test")` is reference to object